ruhul-7451/ruhul-7451/README.md

 ## 🔭 Current Work

-- Working as a Software Developer at [EFG Tech](https://efgtech.com.bd/home), where I contribute to the development of their flagship product.
+- Working as a Full Stack Developer at [Pakiza Software Limited](https://pakizasoftware.com/), where I contribute to the development of their flagship product.
 - Building a personal project called [RetailPOS](https://cherry-pos.web.app/), an open-source platform that aims to simplify Retails actions.

 ## 💻 Tech Stack: